qAxAp/Certificate-files-/README.md

 # Certificate-files-
-All the known certificates i could get ahold of thanks to “GabeHub” &lt;3
+All of these might be outdated, who knows.
+TRY! &lt;3